SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] is small enough to remain nimble and large enough to complete significant work within a Sprint[ScumEvents:Sprint], typically 10 or fewer people.
 In general, we have found that smaller teams[ScrumTeam] communicate better and are more productive.
-If Scrum Teams[ScrumTeam] become too large, they[ScrumTeam] should consider reorganizing into multiple cohesive Scrum Teams[ScrumTeam], each focused[ScrumValues:Focus] on the same product.
+If Scrum Teams[ScrumTeam] become too large, they[ScrumTeam] should consider reorganizing into multiple cohesive Scrum Teams[ScrumTeams], each focused[ScrumValues:Focus] on the same product.
 Therefore, they[ScrumTeam] should share the same Product Goal[ScrumArtefact:ProductBacklog:Commitment:ProductGoal], Product Backlog[ScrumArtefact:ProductBacklog], and Product Owner[ScrumTeam:ProductOwner].

-The Scrum Team[ScrumTeam] is responsible[Responsible] for all product-related activities from stakeholder[#Stakeholder] collaboration, verification, maintenance, operation, experimentation, research and development, and anything else that might be required.
+The Scrum Team[ScrumTeam] is responsible[Responsible] for all product-related activities from stakeholder[#Stakeholder] collaboration, verification[#Lerning], maintenance, operation, experimentation, research and development, and anything else that might be required.
-They[ScrumTeam] are structured and empowered by the organization[#Organization] to manage their[ScrumTeam] own work.
+They[ScrumTeam] are structured and empowered[#Management] by the organization[#Organization] to manage[#Management] their[ScrumTeam] own work.
 Working in Sprints[ScumEvents:Sprint] at a sustainable pace improves[ScrumPillars:Adaption] the Scrum Team’s[ScrumTeam] focus[ScrumValues:Focus] and consistency[ReduceComplexity].

 The entire Scrum Team[ScrumTeam] is accountable[ScrumTeam:Accountable] for creating a valuable, useful Increment[ScrumArtifacts] every Sprint[ScumEvents:Sprint].